 2. How do I vote by Mobile Short Dial Code?

 Using your UK mobile phone, simply dial the short number shown on screen for your favourite act, when the vote is open.
 If you call while the vote is open you will hear a message confirming your vote.
 If you try to call when the vote is closed you will hear a closed non-chargeable message.
-The numbers allocated for each contestant will change each week.
 You can’t text/SMS to the Mobile Short Dial Code.